GABRIELS562/Module_10_StudentNo_JAIGAB621_Classcode_fto2405_A_Group_A_JAIME-GABRIELS_SDF10/README.md

 Parameters: Parameters are additional pieces of information that clients can send to an API along with a request.
 Parameters can be used to filter, sort, or modify the data returned by an API endpoint.
 Parameters can be passed in the URL (query parameters) or in the request body.

-Headers: Headers are metadata sent with an API request or response that provide additional information about the request or response.
+Headers: Headers are metadata sent with an API request or response that provides additional information about the request or response.
 Headers can be used for authentication, content negotiation, caching directives, and more.

 Authentication: Authentication mechanisms are used to verify the identity of clients interacting with an API.
 APIs may use various authentication methods such as API keys, OAuth tokens, JWT (JSON Web Tokens), or basic authentication to secure access to resources.